 Kanishk is passionate about increasing access to healthcare and focuses his work on neglected / rare diseases in Asia and Sub-Saharan Africa.
 He has over 14 years of global experience across public health, pharmaceuticals, consulting and information technology.
 He holds an MBA from Duke University, USA and is based out of Delhi.

 Baghdad / Basra

-Ranya Bakr? is a GIZ Junior adviser for Start-Up promotion in Iraq, in 2017 Ranya Started Storey, an architectural firm and co-working space in Baghdad, she worked as a volunteer and a stakeholder advisor for United nations development programme’s Innovation for development.
-She is an UNLEASH Bronze award winner for the category of Urban sustainability and a United nations institute for training and research coach for entrepreneurship and leadership.
+Ranya Bakr is a GIZ Junior adviser for Start-Up promotion in Iraq.
+In 2017 Ranya Started Storey, an architectural firm and co-working space in Baghdad.
+She worked as a volunteer and a stakeholder advisor for the UNDP at Innovation for Development.
+She is an UNLEASH Bronze award winner for the category of Urban sustainability and a United Nations Institute for training and research coach for entrepreneurship and leadership.

 Research / Berlin

 Neha has been passionately working in the field of sustainable food tourism, waste management and natural farming for last three years.
 She founded The Prodigal Cook Co.- a farm-to-fork venture that connects natural farmers and urban families through experiences.
 She has consulted impact evaluation projects with Pratham India, Development Alternatives, Rutuba Kenya, YBI London and JPAL in education, youth entrepreneurship and sustainable livelihoods.